-The electoral wards are grouped into three areas as shown below, together with the minimum membership of each area.
+The electoral wards are grouped into four areas as shown below, together with the minimum membership of each area.
 Members in each area shall elect governors in accordance with Annex 3 to represent the Council of Governors.

-Area 1 Barrow Cumbria and West of England and North Yorkshire
+Area 1 Barrow and West Cumbria Area 2 Lancashire, North West of England and North Yorkshire Area 3 South Lakeland and North Cumbria Area 4 The Rest of England

-Allerdale Blackburn with Darwen Carlisle

-Barrow Blackpool Eden
+Cumberland Council covering the areas of Allerdale and Copeland Blackburn with Darwen Cumberland Council covering the areas of Carlisle and Eden Covering all areas not referenced in Area 1, Area 2 or Area 3 of this table.

+Westmorland and Furness Council covering the areas of Barrow and Ulverston Blackpool

-Copeland Burnley South Lakeland
+Burnley Westmorland and Furness Council covering South Lakeland and excluding Ulverston

 Chorley

 Craven

-Flyde
+Fylde

 Hambleton

 Harrogate

 Hyndburn

 Lancaster

 Pendle

 Preston

 Richmondshire

 Ribble Valley

 Rossendale

 Ryedale

 Scarborough

 Selby

 South Ribble

 West Lancashire

 Wyre

-All other electoral areas in the North West of England
+All other electoral areas in the North

+West of England and

-and North Yorkshire not already specified
+North Yorkshire not

+already specified

-100 100 100
+100 100 100 100